-Prep AVCTL I Week 11 Recap
+Prep AVCTL I Week 11 recap

-Derby, Maize High, Hutchinson, Maize South and Valley Center will represent the AVCTL I Friday in the second round of football playoffs while Salina South and Maize South will represent the AVCTL I this afternoon in the Class 5A soccer semifinals.
+The AVCTL I entered this past week with five of its seven teams still alive after the opening week of the football playoffs, but that number has dropped to two, Derby and Hutchinson, after the second round this past Friday night.

-The 2024 KSHSAA volleyball season is complete and the AVCTL I did not have any of its seven teams advance to any state tournament.
+The Derby Panthers are the top seed in the Class 6A playoffs and will host Wichita East in the state quarterfinals on Friday while Hutchinson remains alive in the Class 5A playoffs and will host Hays Friday in the quarterfinals of the Class 5A playoffs.

-Here is a look at what each AVCTL I team did this past week:
+Here is a look at what each AVCTL I team did this past week and this season:

 CAMPUS